scottkuhl/BlazorStaticWebApp/README.md

 A common repository is setup for shared logic.
 Bogus will seed test data in the local environment on startup.

+    - **Data (Simple)**: A simplified version of the data is stored in Azure Table Storage.
+    Only very basic filtering is supported.
+    Most paging, filtering, searching, and sorting must be done using in memory logic or storing duplicates of the data.
+    It can however be more cost efficent than Cosmos DB.

 - **Exceptions**: Common custom exceptions are available.
 Functions inherit from a base Function class which implements global exception handling and logging which can be monitored by Application Insights.

 - **Lists**: List based queries support server side paging, filtering, searching, sorting and return meta data about the results as either a pagable or virtualized list.